-Delete all contents in your /etc/hostname file and add “localhost” and add “localhost” in the “Servername” option in /etc/httpd/conf/httpd.conf file and try again to start httpd service.
+Delete all contents in your /etc/hostname file and add the word “localhost”.
+Also set “localhost“ to the “Servername” value in /etc/httpd/conf/httpd.conf file and try again to start httpd service.

 Open up your browser and enter http://ip-address/ in the address bar.
 You will see the following Apache default page.

 MariaDB is a drop in replacement for MySQL.
 It is a robust, scalable and reliable SQL server that comes rich set of enhancements.
-The default database of Fedora 19 is MariaDB.
+The default database in Fedora 19 is MariaDB.